mattst88/build-id/README.md

 ## Other proposed (and failed) solutions

-Other proposed solutions I tried failed for a variety of reasons:
+Other proposed solutions that I tried failed for a variety of reasons:

   * "Just hash all of the source code"
   * Use a linker script to insert `start`/`end` symbols around the `.note.gnu.build-id`.
 Failed when reading the build-id of a shared object for unknown reasons.
 Incompatible with [gold](https://en.wikipedia.org/wiki/Gold_(linker)), which does not use linker scripts.